canorve/GALFITools/docs/api.rst

 ================================

-The seamless integration of GALFITools routines within your custom scripts is facilitated through the utilization of Application Programming Interfaces (APIs).
+The integration of GALFITools routines within your custom scripts is facilitated through the utilization of Application Programming Interfaces (APIs).
 These APIs offer a systematic and efficient means of